Erdroy/MySync/README.md

 -----------------

 TODO
- - Project view
- - Creating commit aka.
-COMMIT (adding commit title, files etc.)
- - Sending commit aka.
+ - CURRENT Sending commit aka.
 PUSH (sending everything what was created before)
  - Downloading commits aka.
 PULL(downloading changed files also setting local current commit to the latest)
+ - Fancy UI
  - Conflicts handling
  - more... will be updated later.